SushilGhildiyal143/Wheeled-Mobile-Robot-Using-ML/README.md

-# Control of Wheeled Mobile Robot Using computer vision
+# Control of Wheeled Mobile Robot using Computer Vision
 In today’s developing technology, industries are playing important role for the betterment of life and society.
 But in industries